Research Robots Humanoid Applications Industries Technology Contact

 Multi-Modal Sensor Fusion

-Unlock superior navigation and safety for autonomous mobile robots by mathematically combining data from LiDAR, cameras, IMUs, and odometry.
-Create a unified, reliable representation of the environment that exceeds the capabilities of any single sensor.
+Unlock top-tier navigation and safety for your autonomous mobile robots by mathematically blending data from LiDAR, cameras, IMUs, and odometry.
+You'll create a unified, super-reliable environment view that beats any single sensor hands down.

 Multi-Modal Sensor Fusion AGV